KMRNicholson/nsld/README.md

-# nsld
+# Never Skip Leg Day Mobile
-Android application for my never skip leg day app.
+Mobile application for my Never Skip Leg Day web app which can be found here at https://neverskiplegday.ca